-- Create a strategic enrollment plan for Fall 2024-2028, including an emphasis on recruitment of students from diverse backgrounds and those who consider environmental sustainability in their college enrollment decisions (plan development to be underway by Summer 2023). - Develop targets and strategies for all enrollment audiences new undergraduate and graduate students, continuing undergraduate and graduate students, online, and specific target audiences such as underrepresented minorities, transfers, and international students. - Include targets and strategies for all academic programs and departments. - Develop key performance indicators and a timeline for enrollment plan updates and renewal.
+- Create a strategic enrollment plan for Fall 2024-2028, including an emphasis on recruitment of students from diverse backgrounds and those who consider environmental sustainability in their college enrollment decisions. - Develop targets and strategies for all enrollment audiences new undergraduate and graduate students, continuing undergraduate and graduate students, online, and specific target audiences such as underrepresented minorities, transfers, and international students. - Include targets and strategies for all academic programs and departments. - Develop key performance indicators and a timeline for enrollment plan updates and renewal.